A place for women to turn

 The Phyllis Newman Women’s Health Initiative is for women who are dealing with a serious medical condition

-- Counseling to help women and their families cope with the impact of illness, including referrals to psychotherapists who are experienced in working with women in the performing arts and entertainment industry.
+- Counseling to help women and their families cope with the impact of illness, including referrals to psychotherapists experienced in working with women in the performing arts and entertainment industry

-- Groups that provide a place where women can offer and receive support around issues ranging from managing chronic conditions to returning to work and family issues.
+- Groups that provide a place for women to offer and receive support around issues ranging from managing chronic conditions to returning to work and family issues